Lead Generation for AI Consultants: How One Link Replaces Cold Outreach With Half the Effort

 The link doesn't just cost less.
 It produces better data, higher-quality leads, and conversations that actually close.

-A Static Lead URL skips all of that.
+A Static Lead URL replaces that bet with a system.
 One link.
 Every channel.
 Permanent.
 Branded.
 Automatically pre-qualifying every prospect who clicks.

-If you want to see how ReadyLinks works for your practice, book a demo at auditynow.com.
-We'll walk through setting up your assessment, generating your URL, and getting your first leads.
+If you want to see how ReadyLinks works for your advisory practice, book a demo at auditynow.com.
+I'll walk you through setting up your assessment, generating your URL, and getting your first leads.
 Most consultants are up and running the same week.

 Or if you'd rather start with a conversation, DM me on LinkedIn.
-I'll show you exactly how other consultants are using this to build predictable pipeline without the spray-and-pray grind.
+I'll show you exactly how other advisors are using this to build predictable pipeline without the spray-and-pray grind.

 Frequently Asked Questions